-The Accounting and Financial Services program of study teaches CTE learners how to examine, analyze, and interpret financial records.
-Through this program of study, students will learn the skills necessary to perform financial services, prepare financial statements, interpret accounting records, give advice, or audit and evaluate statements prepared by others.
-This program of study will also introduce students to mathematical modeling tools.
+The Accounting and Financial Services program of study focuses on occupational and educational opportunities associated with examining, analyzing, and interpreting financial records.
+It includes exploration of financial services, preparing financial statements, auditing financial statements prepared by others, and interpreting accounting records.
+This program of study also introduces students to mathematical modeling tools.